OpenTranslationBible/open-bible/en-GB/41.Mark/md/mark-12.md

 ## Mark 12:39

-and have the most important seats in the synagogues and the places of honour at banquets.
+and have the best seats in the synagogues and the places of honour at banquets.

 ## Mark 12:40

-They devour widows’ houses and for a show make lengthy prayers.
+They consume widows’ houses and for a show make lengthy prayers.
 These men will be punished most severely.”

 ## Mark 12:41